- A liquidation option for solvent companies who have shareholder distributable reserves over £25,000

 The MVL process itself should be seen as a benefit as it enables the company to fully tie up all paperwork and payments before finally dissolving, leaving no outstanding issues.

 It is recommended that all final returns and papers be sent to HMRC before the start of the voluntary liquidation process.
 This is because the liquidator will need clearance from HMRC before they can file all final paperwork with Companies House.
 Therefore the sooner the files and forms are submitted the sooner the clearance will be given.

 Clearance from the bank is also needed which can hold up the distribution of the assets.
 One way to avoid this delay will be to transfer the funds over into your liquidator’s client account, so that the day after entering liquidation the principal distribution can be made.

 Why Appoint FA Simms & Partners?

 From the moment we are appointed on an MVL our main aim is to achieve the dissolution of the company as quickly and efficiently as possible.
-Being a solvent company the main goal for shareholders is for them to receive their funds as soon as possible.
+The main goal for shareholders of a solvent company is for them to receive their funds as soon as possible.

 Here at FA Simms we typically distribute the bulk of shareholder funds the day after the company has entered liquidation as we transfer the funds into our client account to avoid waiting for clearance from the bank.
 This is a clear advantage to appointing an FA Simms liquidator compared to our competition.

-We offer free advice and no obligation consultations.
+We offer free, no obligation consultations.
 To find out more call us or fill in our enquiry form.
-Our qualified team will be able to answer all your questions.
+Our highly qualified team will be able to answer all your questions.